rwth-acis/Plainify/README.md

 # Plainify
-Extracts plain bag of words from a PDF paper.
+Extracts plain bag of words from the body text of PDF paper.
+Markup like title, abstract, copyright notice, running heads, references, acknowledgements, and similar are discarded.
 This is handy e.g. for producing plain text input for topic modeling.

 Currently it supports papers in the following formats:
 - ACM 2-column proceedings paper (ACM_Plainify class)